-- universality : The election system must be applicable to all possible voting outcomes. - transitivity : The outcome must be a transitive ordering, possibly with ties. - unanimity : If all voters rank candidate a before candidate b then a must also be ranked before b in the global compromise ranking. - independence (IIA) : The difference in the global ranks of two candidates only depends on their respective marginal ranks. - non-dictatorship : No voter may systematically impose his ordering as the global one.
+- universality: The election system must be applicable to all possible voting outcomes. - unanimity: If all voters rank candidate a before candidate b then a must also be ranked before b in the global consensus. - transitivity: The global consensus gives a transitive ordering, possibly with ties. - independence (IIA): The difference in the global ranks of two candidates only depends on their respective marginal ranks. - non-dictatorship: No voter may systematically impose his ordering as the global one.